Xilinx/Vitis-AI/docsrc/source/docs/install/install.rst

 GPU Docker
 ..........

 Use the following commands to build the GPU docker.
-Adjust your path to the ``Vitis-AI/docker`` directory as necessary.
+Adjust your path to ``<Vitis-AI install path>/Vitis-AI/docker`` directory as necessary.

 ::

-   cd ../../docker
-   ./docker_build_gpu.sh
+   cd <Vitis-AI install path>/Vitis-AI/docker ./docker_build_gpu.sh

 .. warning:: This process may take several hours to complete.
 It’s time to go off and get a coffee, tea, water or whatever suits your fancy.
 When you come back, assuming that the build is successful, move on to the steps below.
 If the build was unsuccessful, inspect the log output for specifics.
 In many cases, a specific package could not be located, most likely due to remote server connectivity.
 Often, simply re-running the build script will result in success.
 In the event that you continue to run into problems, please reach out for support.